canonical/nginx-ingress-integrator-operator/docs/how-to/add-the-nginx-route-relation.md

 juju add-model ingress-test
 juju deploy ./my-charm_ubuntu-22.04-amd64.charm --resource httpbin-image=kennethreitz/httpbin
 ```
 To inspect the deployment, run `juju status`.
-Once the application reaches a status of `active idle` our application has been deployed.
-We can visit it in a browser by getting the IP address of the unit and then going to `http://${ip_of_unit}`.
+Once the application reaches a status of `active idle` the application has been deployed.
+Visit it in a browser by getting the IP address of the unit and then going to `http://${ip_of_unit}`.

 Note that `juju status` includes two IP addresses, one for the "Unit" and one for the "App".
 Here's an example:
 ```